 Repair isn’t just good for consumers—it offers great benefits to businesses, too.
 Many companies embrace DIY repair.
 They know that people who fix their stuff are dedicated customers.

-Giving people the information and tools they need to fix products cuts down on support costs.
+Providing the information and tools needed to fix products cuts down on support costs.
 Customers love it when they can get their stuff fixed quickly—whether by themselves or at a local repair shop.

 Sometimes manufacturers use proprietary screws, requiring drivers only available to their own repair techs—like Apple’s pentalobe and Jura’s oval.
 Sometimes designers make opening a product destructive.
 The original Microsoft Surface laptop had a felt case that had to be cut open and spot welds underneath that (newer models are much better!).

 Repairability isn’t just about design—it’s about the whole ecosystem.
 If people can’t get access to parts, tools, documentation, or software, they can’t finish a repair.
 A study of repair behavior named the unavailability of parts, tools, and manuals as three of the main reasons for unsuccessful repairs.